Cost of Owning an Exotic Shorthair Cat

 Annual Costs

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Exotic Shorthairs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to PKD and breathing issues.
+Exotic Shorthairs bring a medium build, a moderate shedding pattern, and breed-specific health risk around PKD and breathing issues — each of those shifts routine care in a different direction.

 Medical Expenses